MaxSikorski/grandpas-llm/README.md

 ## The Problem

 You're the family tech person.
-You got the job not because you applied, but because you once connected a printer in 2014 and now you're IT support for life.
+You got the job not because you applied, but because you once connected a printer 12 years ago and now you're IT support for life.

 Your grandpa calls when "the computer is slow."
 Your mom calls when "my file disappeared."
 Your dad's friend Larry calls when "the Google isn't working."
 You want to help — but maybe you're a Mac user, or you just don't remember where Windows buries that one setting.
 And you *definitely* don't want to accidentally break the one machine they rely on to check email and watch YouTube videos about woodworking (or gospel music, or how to grow tomatoes — you know your person).